GermanKingYT/deftcode.ninja/_posts/2012-12-23-oxssh2-another-tiny-ssh-v2-password-bruteforcer.markdown

 ### Description

-This a small tool thats allow you to bruteforce ssh account of a remote server.
+This a small tool that allow you to make a SSH2 Bruteforce Attack.

 {% highlight bash %}
 usage: ./oxssh2 <hostname> <port> <words.lst>